-- The rider is off balance and cannot regain his balance while the horse is moving - The saddle pad has slipped or the girth is loose. - The stirrups need adjusting. - The rider's helmet needs adjusting. - The rider is fatigued, in pain or needs to stop for any other reason. - You need to change sides or you are having difficulty and cannot carry out your job in comfort and safety.
+- The rider is off-balance and cannot regain his balance while the horse is moving. - The saddle pad has slipped or the girth is loose. - The stirrups need adjusting. - The rider's helmet needs adjusting. - The rider is fatigued, in pain, or needs to stop for any other reason. - You need to change sides or you are having difficulty and cannot carry out your job in comfort and safety.
 Avoid twisting yourself, or trying to walk in an awkward position.
 We do not want you going home with sore muscles.

-Unless it is an emergency, the leader will take the horse to the center of the arena so as not to block other riders while tack is adjusted or the rider is properly settled.
+Unless it is an emergency, the leader will take the horse to the center of the arena while tack is adjusted, or the rider is properly settled.